FunnelKit gives you opt-in pages, sales pages, checkouts, order bumps, one-click upsells, and thank you pages to create your funnels in WordPress.

 On importing a pre-built funnel template, a set template gets imported for each step in your funnel.

-To import a pre-made template, click on 'Add New' at the top:
+To import a pre-made template, click on 'Create New Funnel' at the top:

 Choose a template that you want to import.